Cranberry Rough, Hockham

-Cranberry Rough is an 81.1 ha biological and geological Site of Special Scientific Interest in the parish of Hockham, east of Attleborough in Norfolk.
+Cranberry Rough is an 81.1 ha biological and geological Site of Special Scientific Interest in the parish of Hockham, east of Attleborough in Norfolk, England.
 It is a Nature Conservation Review site, Grade 2, and the Great Eastern Pingo Trail, which is a Local Nature Reserve, goes through the site.
 Part of it is a Geological Conservation Review site, and it is part of the Breckland Special Protection Area.

 The area is the site of a former lake known as Hockham Mere, which was drained and dried up by the middle of the 18th century.
 It has swamp woodland, grassland, tall fen and a network of ditches and pools, with a diverse range of wetland plants and insects, especially butterflies, dragonflies and damselflies.
 Large areas are covered with sphagnum mosses.
 Its biogenic sediments contain a late-Devensian & Holocene pollen record.